AMEERKOTTA/data_science_projects/Project 01 - Car Price Prediction/Car Price Prediction.md

   + Get the Value Counts of Categorical Data Points to Understand the Data is Distributed in a way that it will act as a Price Estimator.
   + Pearsons Correlation Theory and Practice.
   + ANOVA method.
-  + Finally getting the most
+  + Finally getting the most important variables that will affect the price of the car.

 Model Development